AGE and Mantles

 - Consistent: The attack gains a Moderate bonus to Precision.

-- Efficient: The attack costs X less Drive, where X is the level of the attack.
+- Efficient: The attack costs X less Drive, where X is twice the level of the attack, but has a Minor penalty to a Precision and Power.

 - Dramatic: The attack has a level-based chance to generate Hype.